potamides/dotfiles/README.md

 ## Installation
 **Disclaimer:** My dotfiles are heavily customized to my own needs.
 I, therefore, advise everyone not to use this repository blindly.
-Instead, I recommend checking each relevant component thoroughly before use to avoid unexpected complications.
+Instead, I recommend at least checking each relevant component thoroughly before use to avoid unexpected complications.

 If you just want to hack at your own leisure, this repository and its submodules can be cloned with the following command: